mwawerHub/CoderCheatSheet/English.md

 The object is an instance of class.
 Objects are created using the *new* keyword:
 *var classInsctane = new Class();*
 The above expression will call the class constructor.
 If the constructor is not implemented then the default constructor will be called.

+### Attributes

+Attributes are information that defines the object state.
+A class building can contain fields and/or properties like width, height, area, number of floors, roof type etc. Concrete object of class building can be for ex: a house or a skyscraper.
+Both objects will have different values for their fields and properties defined in class building.
+Therefore, they will have different attributes.

 Sources: